masonw19/ARC4-Decryption-Circuit/README.md

         j = (j + s[i] + key[i mod keylength]) mod 256   -- for us, keylength is 3
         swap values of s[i] and s[j]

-In folder `src` you will find `ksa4.sv`, which you will fill out to implement the KSA phase.
+In folder `src` you will find `ksa4.sv`, which implements the KSA phase.
 Like `init`, the `ksa` module will implement the ready/enable microprotocol.

 ### The Pseudo-Random Generation Algorithm